1992 Los Angeles Raiders season

 The 1992 Los Angeles Raiders season was their 33rd in the National Football League (NFL).
 They were unable to improve upon their previous season's output of 9–7, winning only seven games.
 This was the first time in three seasons the team failed to qualify for the playoffs.

+This was Bill King's 27th and last season as radio voice of the Raiders.
+King retired from football play-by-play to focus on his duties with the Oakland Athletics of Major League Baseball.
+King remained active with the Athletics until his death on November 1, 2005.